cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 * Provide a stateful root app hash for height h resulting from applying a batch of key-value set/deletes to height h-1.
 * Fulfill (though not necessarily provide) historical proofs for all heights < h.
 * Provide an API for snapshot create/restore to fulfill state sync requests.

-Notably, SC is not required to provide key iteration or value retrieval for either queries or state machine execution, this now being the responsibility of state storage.

 An SC implementation may choose not to provide historical proofs past height h - n (n can be 0) due to the time and space constraints, but since store v2 defines an API for historical